incubus-network/lib-old/docs/investor.md

 `amount: BigNumber` - The amount of `PositionAsset` that the user wants to withdraw.

 `amount` must be an integer value, without asset precision applied.
-For example, 1 FOX would be `BigNumber(1e18)`
+For example, 1 XFURY would be `BigNumber(1e18)`

 #### Returns `TxType`